Frequency modulation encoding: Encoding

 FM encoding uses a simple system to encode the original data in such a way that every bit of data will contain at least one transition, ensuring there are enough transitions during a given period for a successful clock recovery.
 To do this, it operates with a basic data period twice that of the maximum frequency of the recording media.
 These are known as "clock windows", with up to one clock transition and one data transition per window.
 Since each bit of data requires two minimum times, FM encoding stores about half the amount that is theoretically possible on that media.

-FM uses an implementation of the differential Manchester encoding, an encoding that is used in a number of different fields.
-A zero in the original data is encoded by a single transition during the period, and ones are encoded as two transitions.
+FM uses an implementation of the differential Manchester encoding.
+A zero in the original data is encoded by a single magnetic flux transition during the period, and ones are encoded as two transitions.
 For instance, if a byte of data from the original system contains the bits 01000001, the floppy disk controller will translate this into the series 1011101010101011, inserting additional signals in front of every bit to represent the clock.
 When this signal is then sent to the read/write head, the polarity will be flipped every time there is a pulse.
 In this example, if the head was originally in the low state at the end of writing the last data, the leading 1 will flip it to the high state, and the following zero will leave it there.
 The result is a single transition in that window.
 The next bit will first flip the state back to low, and then flip it back to high, for two transitions in the window.

 Encoding these transitions requires the system to accept digital data from the host computer and then re-code it into the underlying FM format.
 On reading, the system has to separate out the clock signal again and leave only the data bits.
 Because the FM system is so simple, it could be implemented in single-chip forms using late 1970's semiconductor fabrication techniques.
 This greatly lowered the cost of implementation of a complete drive controller, which consisted largely of a clock, a drive controller chip, a chip to communicate with the host computer, and some buffer memory.
 Especially popular was the Western Digital FD1771 and its variations.